projektile/JRobo/README.md

   * -l sort by leachers
   * -d sort by total times downloaded
   * Limits output to 3 lines to avoid flooding the channel
+ * bomb
+  * Initiates a timer
+  * Allows bomb to be passed between users in the channel
+  * Displays ASCII art explosion and kicks the user holding it when timer runs out
  * isup &lt;url&gt;
   * Checks if the url is really up or down
  * version